Cross-domain Multi-step Thinking: Zero-shot Fine-grained Traffic Sign Recognition in the Wild: Experiments

 \subsection{Experimental Settings}

-We conducted comprehensive experiments on several datasets, including three benchmark datasets: the German traffic sign recognition benchmark (GTSRB) dataset~\cite{stallkamp2012man}, the Belgium traffic sign dataset~\cite{mathias2013traffic} and the Tsinghua-Tencent 100K (TT-100K) dataset~\cite{zhu2016traffic}.
-TT-100K focuses on complex scenarios in the real world and is therefore a difficult benchmark to recognize.
-Besides, to fully evaluate the performance of the proposed method in real-world scenes, we also conducted experiments on two real-world datasets in Japan, the Sapporo urban road dataset (Sapporo) and the Yokohama urban road dataset (Yokohama).
-We perform fine-grained TSR by Gpt-4v and Gpt-4o.
-The proposed method does not require training any model.
-However, due to the rate limits of LMM's API ~\footnote{https://platform.openai.com/account/limits}, we followed the experimental setting strategy in~\cite{yang2023set} and randomly used the subset of GTSRB, BTSD, and TT-100K validation data for our study.
-Note that we do not reduce the number of categories in the subset, but rather keep it consistent with the categories in the full dataset to fully validate the fine-grained TSR performance of our~\textit{think twice before recognizing} strategy.
-In addition, since the traffic signs in the GTSRB and BTSD datasets have been extracted, multiple thinking is directly performed on them, and due to the lack of original road images, context descriptions were not generated.
-For TT-100K, Sapporo, and Yokohama datasets, we utilize the proposed traffic sign extraction framework to locate and extract traffic signs from the original road images.
-To evaluate the performance of the proposed fine-grained TSR method, we adopted the common evaluation metric of Top-$k$ accuracy, which performs comprehensive evaluations of the TSR performance.
+We conducted comprehensive experiments on several datasets, including three benchmark datasets: the German TSR benchmark (GTSRB) dataset~\cite{stallkamp2012man}, the Belgium traffic sign dataset~\cite{mathias2013traffic}, and the Tsinghua-Tencent 100K (TT-100K) dataset~\cite{zhu2016traffic}.
+TT-100K focuses on complex scenarios in the real world; thus, it is a difficult benchmark to recognize.
+In addition, to comprehensively evaluate the performance of the proposed method in real-world scenes, we conducted experiments on two Japanese real-world datasets: the Sapporo urban road dataset (Sapporo) and the Yokohama urban road dataset (Yokohama).
+We perform fine-grained TSR on both open-source and closed-source LLMs.
+The proposed method does not require model training.
+However, due to the rate limits of LMM APIs ~\footnote{https://platform.openai.com/account/limits}, we followed the experimental setting strategy in~\cite{yang2023set} and randomly used the subsets of GTSRB, BTSD, and TT-100K validation data in our study.
+Note that we do not reduce the number of categories in the subset but rather keep it consistent with the categories in the full dataset to comprehensively validate the fine-grained TSR performance of the proposed CdMT framework.
+To minimize sampling bias, we used stratified random sampling to maintain a balanced class distribution within each subset.
+In addition, because the traffic signs in the GTSRB and BTSD datasets have been extracted, multiple thinking is directly performed on them, and because of the lack of original road images, context descriptions are not generated.
+For the TT-100K, Sapporo, and Yokohama datasets, we use the proposed traffic sign extraction framework to locate and extract traffic signs from the original road images.
+The common evaluation metric Top-$k$ accuracy, which performs a comprehensive evaluation of TSR performance, was used to evaluate the performance of the proposed fine-grained TSR method.
 Top-$k$ is defined as follows:

 Here, \(\mathcal{C}_{k}\) represents the number of correctly recognized target traffic signs in the Top-$k$ results.
-Considering the challenges of fine-grained TSR when no training data is available, the Top-$k$ metric can effectively measure the TSR performance.
+Considering the challenges of fine-grained TSR in the absence of training data, the Top-$k$ metric can effectively measure the TSR performance.